tizihoxha/holbertonschool-low_level_programming/more_malloc_free/README.md

-# C - More malloc, free :free:
+# C - More malloc, :free:

 ## *Simplifying the code*